helloSamTee/kitahack-lucerna/README.md

 - More tab (User Profile, Add your own API token)
 - Redesign and rebuild summary page
 - Store data in firestore
+- pushreplace? currently is stacking widgets on top

 ## Overview
 This is a Flutter porject in Andriod Studio for implementing Lucerna - a smart eco mobile app that helps users to track, offset, and understand their carbon footprint in collaboration with the innovative Ecolight.